 If you plan to get pregnant in your late 30s, you should know that the chances of pregnancy during the late 30s (35-39) are considerably high, but still lower than those in their early 30s.
 Research suggests that about 78% of women in the late 30s conceive, particularly if they are under 37.
 However, the risks of miscarriage, Down’s syndrome or abnormal pregnancy increase.

 While most women trying for a baby have 15-20% chance of conceiving in a month, some (around 30%) may take a year or more.
 A visit to a specialist is recommended if you have been trying for 6 months.
-In most cases, women in their 30s, especially late 30s, need In Vitro Fertilization (IVF).
+In most cases, getting pregnant in your thirties may need In Vitro Fertilization (IVF).

 If you are not ready to get pregnant even in your late 30s, don’t worry.
 Thanks to medical advancements, you can freeze your eggs up until age 40 and have a good chance of pregnancy even in your mid-40s.

-If you are considering putting off your decision to start a family, here are some facts that may help you make an informed decision:
+If you are considering putting off your decision to start a family, you may wonder ‘is it harder to get pregnant in your 30s’ here are some facts that may help you make an informed decision:

 The pros of having a baby after age 30 include the following: